 For Some Cult Members

 SRF, an international church society headquartered in the USA, is talked of as a cult in "৺Governmental Lists of Cults and Sects (No. 153).
-To the degree it is so, the narcissism points 2, 3, 5, 8, and 9 (below) may be latent or at work in the open for not a few members.
+To the degree the worldwide SRF is a cult - the narcissism points 2, 3, 5, 8, and 9 (below) could be latent or at work in the open for not a few members.
 It depends on who and how you are too.
 There are some narcissist factors one might want to investigate on top of several individual verdicts of former SRF monastics and other SRF members.
 The factors:

 2. Fantasies of ideal love: In a cult like SRF (Self-Realization Fellowship) much of the liturgy revolves around crying to God Mother to get her love - loving God is part of its ritual.
 It may breed depressons and much else, and is quite an example and may reveal exclusiveness of attitutes (cf. point 9) in some in addition.

 3. Being unique and of a high class with its associations: It is taught in SRF that those who get initiated are specially favoured, have particularly good karma, and most others may have to be left outside of those much favoured circles, maybe for lifetimes.

-The idea of associating with high-status people is taken so far in monastic circles that they even retire from contact with lay members.
-And even more revealing, a previous leader of SRF, Daya Mata (1914-2010), kept away from other SRF monastics for thirty years without their knowing.
-When the news broke out, it created an outrage of its kind, or a base scandal.
+The idea of staying away from others is taken so far in monastic circles as they tend to retire from contact with lay members.
+A previous leader of SRF, Daya Mata (1914-2010), also lived in another place than other SRF monastics for thirty years without their knowing (!).
+After those news broke out, one third of the SRF monastics left the premises too, for some reason or other.